White Sox vs. Athletics Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Dylan Cease (5-6) will make his 27th start of the season.
+- The White Sox's Touki Toussaint (1-6) will make his 10th start of the season.

-- He has earned a quality start 10 times in 26 starts this season.
+- None of Toussaint's nine starts this season have met the criteria for a quality start.

-- In 26 starts, Cease has pitched through or past the fifth inning 21 times.
-He has a season average of 5.3 frames per outing.
+- Toussaint has made six starts of five or more innings in nine chances this season, and averages 4.2 frames when he pitches.

-- He has finished two appearances without allowing an earned run in 26 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent